clojure-emacs/clj-refactor.el/README.md

 See the wiki for a complete [list of available refactorings] (https://github.com/clojure-emacs/clj-refactor.el/wiki), demonstrations and customization points.

+We also have [hydra](https://github.com/abo-abo/hydra) powered menus to help to learn or refresh the mnemonic shortcuts.
+See the [wiki](https://github.com/clojure-emacs/clj-refactor.el/wiki/hydra-parent) for details.

 ## Changelog

 An extensive changelog is available [here](CHANGELOG.md).